jengiordan0/ImageAugmentation/README.md

-# Using Runtime Augmentation to evaluate model performance on image classification
+# Using Runtime Augmentation to evaluate model performance on ImageNet classification